estellederrien/vuetify-mobile-cordova/README.md

 3. Install Android Studio, SDK , JDK , Gradle then check that everything is ok:  <br>
 ```#cordova requirements```

-## Dev the vue.js APP on localhost:8080
+## Developping the front end vue.js app :
-Développer l'application vue.js sur localhost:8080 :
+Développer l'application vue.js sur localhost:8080 : <br>
-Go to the vuetify-mobile-cordova dir then hit :
+Go to the vuetify-mobile-cordova dir then hit : <br>
 ```#npm run serve ```

-## Packing the production vue.js front end app
+## Packing the production app :
-Packager l'application front end vue.js pour la production  :
+Packager l'application front end vue.js pour la production  : <br>
-Go to the vuetify-mobile-cordova dir then hit, the app will appear in the \dist directory :
+Go to the vuetify-mobile-cordova dir then hit, the app will appear in the \dist directory : <br>
 ```#npm run build```